A Quick Guide to Finding Scholarships for Second-Degree Students

 Assuming you’re employed, you could also check with your employer if they are willing to pay a portion of your tuition—especially if your degree will benefit your current position.

 If you don’t have time to contact different institutions and go back and forth with them or spend hours on internet research, DoNotPay can save you the trouble.
-All you have to do is sign up for our service and take a few minutes to answer some questions from our chatbot.
+All you have to do is and take a few minutes to answer some questions from our chatbot.

 Applying for non-traditional, second-degree scholarships isn’t much different than applying for traditional scholarships.
 In most cases, you’ll have to: